vesecikaaqii/MachineLearning/README.md

 ## Phase II Conclusions

-1. **A single supervised algorithm — Random Forest Regressor — was successfully trained**, in line with the professor's brief ("any one of the algorithms").
+1. **A single supervised algorithm — Random Forest Regressor — was successfully trained**.
 2. The **train / test split (885 / 222)** is explicit and reproducible.
 3. The trained model achieves **MAE = 1.03 °C** and **R² (test) = 0.88** on held-out data.
 4. The **feature-importance ranking is physically interpretable**, confirming the model learned meaningful signal.